baisong/2018-Primary-Election-CA-SD-Results/README.md

 The original file published [here](http://www.sdvote.com/content/dam/rov/en/election/2018June/Semifinal%20Official%20Results%2006-05-2018.txt) was too big (over 200 MB) and in an un-openable format (space-separated, double-quote-encased TXT file).

-These two scripts (slicefile.sh and txt2csv.awk) allowed me to get them into reasonably-sized, standard formatted CSV files.
+The script (txt2csv.awk) allowed me to get them into reasonably-sized, standard formatted CSV files.

 I've included the partial TXT files in this repo as examples of the format.
 The original file was too large to host on GitHub.